 Senior Director of Development

-Toby Pearce was appointed to be the Director of Development at Hudson River Park Friends (“Friends”) in October 2013.
-Over his fourteen-year career, Toby has raised multi-millions for nonprofit organizations that include Friends and the Hispanic Scholarship Fund (“HSF”) as well as smaller start-up companies.
+Toby Pearce was appointed and then promoted to Senior Director of Development at Hudson River Park Friends (“Friends”).
+Over his fourteen-year career, Toby has helped raise over $100M+ for non-profit organizations that include Friends and the Hispanic Scholarship Fund (“HSF”) as well as start-up companies.